rxiangr/GSOR-and-MTAO/README_GSOR.md

 **--minNsnp** specifies the minimal number of SNPs used for the prediction of genetic score.
 If fewer than 2 or a specified value, the genetic score will not be predicted.

 **--genetype** specifies if gene or intron is being analysed.
 The default is 1.
-If a gene is analysed then the input for “--genedis” will be based on the starting (TSS) of the gene, whereas if an intron is analysed, “--genedis” will be based the intron as the center.
+If a gene is analysed then the input for “--genedis” will be based on the starting (TSS) of the gene, whereas if an intron, exon or genomeic segments is analysed, “--genedis” will be based the intron/exon/segments' coordinates.

+**Note**: you can use cisgc.R to calculate local GEBV where using genomic segments; when you do that use "--genetype 2: and "--genedis 0".

 **--plinkpath** specifies the full path to plink software
 #try plink/plink to check it.